martinjackson/react-router-menu-example/README.md

 ## Description

+This is a example project: React FrontEnd and Node API back end.

-This is a test project using code from Djyde's [react-router-menu](https://github.com/djyde/react-router-menu), but upgrading to React-Router 4.x, React 16.x.
+It is using code from Djyde's [react-router-menu](https://github.com/djyde/react-router-menu), but upgrading to React-Router 4.x, React 16.x.
+I haven't given the code changes back to his project.

 The project is split into **_two_** sections:
 - **Front-End** Single Page App with React, React-Router, React-Router-Menu components.  <br/>These modules can be found in `src/` directory.